 "There are always loads of pictures from parties and stuff on social media the day after some big holiday!.

 TALK TO OTHERS

-There are lots of things young people can do on holidays.
-Maybe you can help your teenager find something suitable to do and get involved in helping your teenager and their friends take part.
-If there’s an agreed activity for them to look forward to, there’s less of a risk of them wandering aimlessly around town.
+There are a lot of things young people can do during holidays.
+Maybe you can help your teenager find something suitable to do for your teenager and their friends – something that prevents them drinking alcohol or wandering aimlessly around town.